-- Changes a group's administrators list. -a - Changes the group's members list. -m
+- -a Changes a group's administrators list.

+- Changes the group's members list. -m

+- -R Specifies the loadable I&A module used to change the administrators or members of a group.

 Access Control: All users should have execute (x) access to this command since the command itself enforces the access rights.
 This command should be installed as a program in the trusted computing base (TCB).
 The command should be owned by the security group with the setgid (SGID) bit set.